 How Your Website Fits into Your Inbound Marketing Efforts

 Though your website may not always be the first point of contact for your leads and customers, it is still at the center of all your inbound marketing efforts.
 Each inbound channel feeds into your site, making it an important part of the conversion process.
 Though leads may first take notice of your brand on social media or through a gated content offer, they will eventually land on your site where they will need to be guided through the marketing funnel that turns visitors into leads and leads into customers.

 It is vital that your website is designed for this inbound process.
 Not only should your website be designed with your target audience in mind, but it should be organized in a way that helps customers understand which products or services are right for them and what their next steps should be.
 Ultimately, great design also inspires visitors to share your site and brand with others, allowing you to increase your reach within your target market.

 What Does Strong Inbound Website Design Look Like?

 Though a site that’s visually appealing can certainly go a long way in attracting new customers to your brand, you will need to go beyond just developing an attractive website if you want to ensure that your site supports your inbound efforts.
+It may assist you to use a web design project management software to keep things on the right track.
 Below are just a few features of website design that keep the inbound marketing process at the forefront.

 Built Around Buyer Personas